NikhilPeri/oec-2018/app/views/home/_docs.html.md

 You will be given a $100,000 of starting capital.
 You can choose from 100 stocks on the market, to buy sell or hold.

-Interacting with the market will cost you
+Interacting with the market will cost you $10 for every buy & sell operation

-- $3 for every stock quote
-- $10 for every sell operation
-- $20 for account status

 Every minute of realife is one hour on the market, you can see the current standings [here](/)